The Bauhinia Project, Hong Kong Without Us: A People’s Poetry, University of Georgia Press, 2021. 120 pgs.

 For now, “watch for Hong Kong”, as the last paragraph of the book’s postscript says.
 Watch for Hong Kong, and watch for Hong Kong poetry.

 - “A Time Capsule and a Seed: Reviewing Hong Kong Without Us” by Sam Cheuk (24 April 2021)

 - “Across the Silence of Oceans: A Review of Hong Kong Without Us” by Arwi Y. Wong (16 April 2021)

 How to cite: Tsang, Michael.
 “Poetry Blossoms Everywhere: A Review of Hong Kong Without Us.”
 Cha: An Asian Literary Journal, 18 Jul.
 2021, chajournal.blog/2021/07/18/blossoms-everywhere/.

-Michael Tsang is a native of Hong Kong, and is Leverhulme Postdoctoral Fellow at School of Modern Languages, Newcastle University, working on a project on world literature and East Asian publishing industry.
-He holds a PhD from the University of Warwick, researching on Hong Kong English writing.
-His broader research interests are on world and postcolonial literatures with an Asian focus.
+Michael Tsang is a native of Hong Kong, and is Lecturer in Japanese Studies at Birkbeck College, University of London, with previous academic experiences in Newcastle University, the University of Warwick, and the Chinese University of Hong Kong.
+His interests lie in East Asian literatures and popular cultures, as well as postcolonial and world literatures at large.
+He is the co-editor of Murakami Haruki and Our Years of Pilgrimage (Routledge, 2021).
 He writes stories and poems in his spare time, and is always interested in languages, literatures and cultures.
 In April 2012, Michael joined Cha’s editorial team as Staff Reviewer.
-He is an editor of the academic journal, Hong Kong Studies (Chinese University Press).
-Visit his Newcastle profile for more.
+He is a founding co-editor of the academic journal, Hong Kong Studies (Chinese University Press).
 [Cha Profile]